garethjmsaunders/blueprint-css-v1-placeholder-images/README.md

 ![Blueprint grid example](img/header-placeholders-example.png)

-Blueprint placeholders is a collection of nearly **750 placeholder images**, optimized for the Blueprint CSS grid, useful for **quickly prototyping designs**.
+Blueprint placeholders is a collection of nearly **750 placeholder images** optimized for the Blueprint CSS grid, useful for **quickly prototyping designs**.

 * Project: Blueprint placeholders
 * Version: 1.0.0